 Ingredients

-- Beef back ribs: I usually get them at the meat counter at Whole Foods.
+- Beef ribs: I usually get them at the meat counter at Whole Foods Market.

-- Smoked salt: This ingredient is non-negotiable.
-The smoky flavor it adds greatly enhances this dish.
+- Smoked salt: This ingredient is non-negotiable!
+The smoky flavor it adds greatly enhances the ribs.
+This is the brand I use.

 - To season: Black pepper, garlic powder, smoked paprika (also very important), ground cumin, and dried thyme.